rackerlabs/rackspace-how-to/content/rackconnect/reassign-a-cloud-network-ip-address-to-a-rackconnect-v3-cloud-server.md

 - The subnet ID of the Cloud Network

-- The Universally Unique Identifiers (UUID) of the Cloud Servers
+- The Universal Unique Identifiers (UUIDs) of the Cloud Servers

-The following Pitchfork Uniform Resource Locators (URL) return your network IDs and subnet IDs:
+The following Pitchfork calls return your network IDs and subnet IDs:

 - [List networks](https://pitchfork.rax.io/networks/#list_networks-networks)
 - [List subnets](https://pitchfork.rax.io/networks/#list_subnets-networks)